+Note

-Note that since business rules are running on a Java runtime environment there can be differences in what is otherwise perceived as being the same.
+Since business rules are running on a Java runtime environment there can be differences in what is otherwise perceived as being the same.

-A good example here is the String objects: 2 Strings that from a human perspective reads the cannot be compared equal using the "==" operator IF one String stems from JavaScript and the other from Java.
+A good example here is the String objects: 2 Strings that from a human perspective reads they cannot be compared equal using the "==" operator IF one String stems from JavaScript and the other from Java.